 THE ART OF THE SEED START

-With spring right around the corner, we would like to extend a warm invitation to join us for a demonstration on how Koiner Farm prepares and cares for its seed starts.
+With spring right around the corner, we would like to extend a warm invitation to join us for a virtual workshop on how Koiner Farm prepares and cares for its seed starts.
 The workshop is titled "The Art of the Seed Start" and it will be held on Zoom on Saturday, March 6th @ 5:00-5:30pm.
 Calendar invitation with Zoom link will provided upon registration.

-This 30-minute, happy-hour-style, Zoom workshop will be coming to you live from the basement of Galen Tromble, CKC's Senior Farm Advisor.
+This happy-hour-style workshop will be coming to you live from the basement of Galen Tromble, CKC's Senior Farm Advisor.
 You will get to see Galen's masterful seed starting operation and learn a few tips from the expert himself on how to give your baby plants the best start.
 You will also get to hear from Kate Medina, CKC's Executive Director, on how to do small-scale seed starts with a far less-elaborate home setup.
 Galen and Kate will stay on the call for an extra 10-15 minutes for casual Q&A.

 Speaker bios can be found below!

 Galen is a Farm Manager at Koiner Farm.
 His interests include locally grown food, native plants, and ecosystem restoration.
 Galen's farming roots date back to his childhood, where he spent his days on his grandfather's farm in Kansas.
 Galen started volunteering at Koiner Farm in 2019 and took on a senior leadership role in 2020, leading composting, seed starting and other major farm projects.
 Check out Galen's videos on Composting and Seed Saving.